SettleMint

 DALP exposes four architecture-facing layers:

-• The infrastructure layer coordinates execution services that preserve workflows, prepare EVM transactions, route signing, submit chain operations, and index events.
+• The infrastructure layer coordinates execution services: it preserves workflows, prepares EVM transactions, routes signing, submits chain operations, and indexes events.

-• The capabilities and token features layers add focused workflows around the asset for distribution, settlement, treasury, market data, governance, and yield.
+• The capabilities and token features layers add focused workflows around the asset: distribution, settlement, treasury, market data, governance, and yield.

-Most production reviews touch all four.
-Use the start-here pages for the evaluator overview, then route to the layer or flow the conversation needs.
-Cross-link to Developer guides for integration work and Compliance and security for control evidence.
+Most reviews touch all four layers.
+Use the start-here pages for an evaluator overview, then route to the layer or path your review needs.
+See Developer guides for API integration work and Compliance and security for control evidence.

 Start here